CodeGreg1/lots-project-ms4/README.md

 * Complete the verification and once you confirm all the required information, your account will be created.
 **Create a bucket**
 * Once your signed in to your account, find S3 using the search bar, select and navigate to S3 to create a new bucket which will be used to store your static and media files
 * Click the *create bucket* button and on the General configuration section, add the name of your bucket.
-It is a good idea to name the bucket the same as your project to keep your buckets organized and clear
+It is a good idea to name the bucket the same as your project to keep your buckets organised and clear
 * Select the region closest to you
 * On the Object Ownership section, select *ACLs enabled* and a bucket ownership dropdown will appear, select *Bucket owner preferred*
 * On the Block Public Access settings for this bucket section, uncheck *Block all public access*, check the *I acknowledge that the current settings might result in this bucket and the objects within becoming public* checkbox to make the bucket public and click *create bucket*